 The AUC may accept a "Cost Disallowance" based on evidence from interveners.
-E.g. An applicant may request \$6 million for new computers.
-The UCA presents evidence to show they only need \$4 million.
-The AUC accepts the evidence and disallows this cost; this represents a cost disallowance of \$2 million (6 million minus 4 million).
+E.g. An applicant may request \$6M for new computers.
+The UCA presents evidence to show they only need \$4M.
+The AUC accepts the evidence and disallows this cost; this represents a cost disallowance of \$2M (6M-4M).